Open Gromov-Witten theory on Calabi-Yau three-folds I: Multi-disks

 We can identify $\mathcal{M}_T$ with an open subset of

 where $\partial D_e$ is the boundary of the disk from where the edge $e$ starts.
-From this the following Lemma follows: \begin{lemma} An orientation of the moduli space of disks induces an isomorphism between the orientation bundle of $\mathcal{M}_T$ and $o_T$. \end{lemma}
+It follows that an orientation of the moduli space of disks induces an orientation of $\mathcal{M}_T$ with twisted coefficients $\mathfrak{o}_T$

-With this orientation we can prove that the identifications of the boundary faces given in Lemma \ref{attach-boundary} are compatible with the orientation.